shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 *Note:* The official Radioddity CPS PC software is not compatible with the firmware, and the "OpenGD77 CPS" should be used instead.
 This can be downloaded from the link show in section 1.1 of this guide.
 This CPS must also be used for the Baofeng DM-1801

-### Transferring data
+### Transferring data to Radio
 There are two mechanisms that can be used when connecting your computer to the radio.

-1. A Firmware upgrade.
+1. Firmware upgrade.
    Get the radio into dfu mode by:
-   * Holding down the two buttons indicated below and turning the radio on.
+   * Holding down the two buttons indicated below (S1,Fn) and turning the radio on.
    * The LCD screen will be blank.
    * Connection will use the HID codes and a driver is not required to be installed.
      * Radioddity GD-77 or 77s or the TYT MD-760 or 730: